 Here I look at buying the best garden tiller for your particular needs.

 I have to say that I love using garden tillers, or rototillers, as they are very often called.
-That’s me using one on the right.
+That’s me using one above.

 For me, as a gardener, the beauty of these machines lies in the speed at which you can prepare large areas of ground for planting – and getting to the planting is what I like best.